Water 101 Workshop: The Basics and Beyond

 What attendees say about our Water 101 Workshop:

 “Great workshop.
 Loved it!
 Learned a lot and I feel inspired.”

 “Outstanding in all aspects.
 Great job done by everyone.”

 “You folks put on phenomenal events: Well thought-out agenda, logical order, fantastic speakers, and ample breaks/networking opportunities.”

 - History & geography of California water

 - The big water projects, including State Water Project & Central Valley Project

 Optional Tour Details:

-Among the planned stops and topics:
+Among the stops and topics: